 CDS 280 Anatomy and Physiology of the Speech Mechanism (3) Anatomy, physiology, and neurology of the speech/language mechanism.
-Spring semester, alternate years.
-Next offered, Spring 2010.
+Includes respiration, phonation, articulation, and neurology.
+Spring semester.

 CDS 340 Voice/Fluency Disorders (3) Description, diagnosis, and treatment of voice and fluency disorders in children and adults.
 Spring semester.
-Prerequisite: CDS 190 or permission of the instructor.
+Prerequisites: CDS 190 and CDS 250 or permission of the instructor.

 CDS 350 Language Disorders in Children (3) Description, diagnosis, and treatment of language disorders in children.
 Fall semester.
-Prerequisites: CDS 190 and CDS 220 or permission of the instructor.
+Prerequisites: CDS 190, CDS 220, and CDS 250 or permission of the instructor.

 CDS 360 Articulation/Phonological Disorders in Children (3) Description, diagnosis, and treatment of articulation/phonological disorders in children.
 Spring semester.
-Prerequisites: CDS 190 and CDS 230 or permission of the instructor.
+Prerequisites: CDS 190, CDS 230 and CDS 250 or permission of the instructor.

 CDS 370 Neurogenic Communication Disorders in Adults (3) Description, diagnosis, and treatment of neurogenic communication disorders in adults.
 Fall semester.
-Prerequisite: CDS 190 or permission of the instructor.
+Prerequisites: CDS 190 and CDS 250 or permission of the instructor.